Announcing HAProxy 3.1

 In this blog post, we'll cover the changes in a short and digestible format.
 For a deeper dive into what’s new in version 3.1, subscribe to our blog to make sure you don’t miss part 2 (coming soon)!

-For a live introduction to the new release, register for our webinar HAProxy 3.1: Feature Roundup.
-Join our experts as we examine new features and updates and participate in the live Q&A.
+Watch our webinar HAProxy 3.1: Feature Roundup and listen to our experts as we examine new features and updates and participate in the live Q&A.

 New to HAProxy?